 3. Find a level spot to build

-If you’re planning on creating a potable tiny house, then you’ll need to find a spot that has access to water and power hookups.
+If you’re planning on creating a potable tiny house, you’ll need to find a spot with water and power hookups.
 This is so that you can easily connect your tiny house to the utilities.

 Now that you’ve prepared everything, it’s time to start building your tiny house.

 This is where Ross’s Discount Home Centre comes in!
 We have a wide range of flooring options, tiles, kitchens, and bathroom fittings that will help you create the perfect Tiny House.

 Once your design is sorted, it’s time to gather your tools and materials.
 Depending on the type of build you’re doing, you may need different tools.

 For example, if you’re using a shipping container, then you’ll need some basic hand tools to cut holes for windows and doors.
 If you’re building a timber frame tiny house, then you will need more traditional carpentry tools.

 In terms of materials, as well as the products you purchase from Ross’s Discount Home Centre, you’ll need things like insulation, electrical fittings and plumbing fittings.